schalkneethling/qilin-open-source-project-starter-template/README.md

-# Open Source project starter template
+# Qilin - Open Source project starter template

-The bare minimum set of files and configs every new open source project needs.
+A bare minimum set of files and configs every new open source project needs.

+> Read more about the [Qilin](https://en.wikipedia.org/wiki/Qilin#Qilin_as_unicorns) a type of Unicorn.
+Why a Unicorn?
+Unicorns are often seen as pure and protective beings with the power to heal and ward off evil.

 ## License